dmgrok/AICodingToolsComparison/README.md

 Let's deep dive on the commercial tools!

 ## GitHub Copilot
 GitHub Copilot is an AI-powered coding assistant developed by GitHub in collaboration with OpenAI.
 It is designed to help developers write code more efficiently by providing intelligent code suggestions and completions based on the context of the code being written.
+It is one of the most used tools on AI Coding domain.

 ### Key Features
 2. Language Support: [Most current languages](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/github-language-support)
-### Pros
 1. Tight integration with GitHub and popular code editors (e.g., Visual Studio Code)

-### Cons
 1. Requires a paid subscription for individual developers